-• The certificate chain establishes a sequence of trusted certificates, from a peer certificate to the root CA certificate.
-Within the PKI hierarchy, all enrolled peers can validate the certificate of one another if the peers share a trusted root CA certificate or a common subordinate CA. When a certificate chain is received from a peer, the default processing of a certificate chain path continues until the first trusted certificate is reached.
+The certificate chain establishes a sequence of trusted certificates, from a peer certificate to the root CA certificate.
+Within the PKI hierarchy, all enrolled peers can validate the certificate of one another if the peers share a trusted root CA certificate or a common subordinate CA. Each CA corresponds to a trust point.
+When a certificate chain is received from a peer, the default processing of a certificate chain path continues until the first trusted certificate, or trust point, is reached.
+Both the certificate request message and the certificates themselves provide protection in that they are digitally signed.
+If a certificate is modified in any way, it would be invalidated.
+The digital signature verifications process would show that the certificate had been tampered with when the hash value would be invalid.